-Founded in 1920 and established in 1915, A.P.
-Green Industries is a refractory products manufacturer based out of Moon Township, Pennsylvania.
 As with many refractory companies, prior to the 1970s, A.P.
 Green Industries relied heavily on asbestos when making its products, resulting in an array of life-threatening illnesses among workers.
-Consequently, multiple mesothelioma lawsuits followed, forcing the company to set up a trust fund to ensure future claimants were compensated.
+Consequently, mesothelioma lawsuits followed, forcing the company to set up an asbestos trust fund to ensure future claimants were compensated.

 A.P.
 Green Industries History